ifireball/jenkins.py-wiki/Getting-Started-With-Python-Plugins.md

 ### Using init_plugin() function
 You can define `init_plugin()` function in associated Python scripts.
 This function is called _after_ the `extension` variable is set, but _before_ any other function is called.

+### Calling super methods
+If you have to call super method of the original extension point or descriptor for some reason, you can do it with special super\* method.
+E.g. if the original extension point defines `someMethod()`, you can call it by `extension.superSomeMethod()`.
+This was designed due to a workaround of ugly Java reflection calls.